-The new, Second Edition of the Practitioner's Guide to Requirements Management by Elizabeth Larson and Richard Larson is now available in both paperback and eReader editions!
+The Second Edition of the Practitioner's Guide to Requirements Management by Elizabeth Larson and Richard Larson is now available in both paperback and eReader editions!
 Get the book used in Watermark’s training course, Planning and Managing Requirements.

 Planning of requirements activities is essential for success, regardless of the project life cycle followed.
-The new, second edition of this realistic guide offers a step-by-step approach, and explains how to manage requirements without creating a mountain of paperwork.
+The second edition of this realistic guide offers a step-by-step approach, and explains how to manage requirements without creating a mountain of paperwork.
 Requirements management can work with any life cycle approach, and we have expanded the book with more coverage of Agile methods.
 It contains a handy 40-page realistic case study to help apply the concepts.

 Click here to review Watermark Learning shipping information.